djkram/siglibre-si-workshop/README.md

 This is an exemple for the hands on session for SIGLibre.

-We will create together a project in Spring integration framework to collect data from twitter API and feed a MongoDB.
+We will create together a project in Spring integration framework to collect GEO data from twitter API and feed a MongoDB.

 ### Set Up your development environment